awsmug/torro-forms/README.txt

 == Changelog ==

 = 1.0.0 beta 17 =
-* Bettered up Chart view
+* Bettered up Chart view (Switched back to Dimple)
 * Added result charts to admin
 * Ordering charts like ordered in admin
+* Added body class on Questions pages

 = 1.0.0 beta 16 =
 * Changed URL to Chartjs because name of file was not uppercase.